joshgoebel/keyszer/README.md

     KERNEL=="uinput", SUBSYSTEM=="misc", RUN+="/usr/bin/setfacl -m user:keymapper:rw /dev/uinput"

-#### Group based permissions (wider, less secure)
+#### Group based permissions (slightly wider, less secure)

-Some distros already have an input group; if not, you can create one.
-Next, add a new user that's a member of said group:
+Many distros already have an input group; if not, you can create one.
+Next, add a new user that's a member of that group:

     sudo useradd keymapper -G input

-...then ask udev to make sure our user has access to everything (via the input group):
+...then use udev to grant our new user access (via the `input` group):

 */etc/udev/rules.d/90-keymapper-input.rules*